 Due to the sequential nature of the product development process, decisions are often made in a vacuum.
 Decisions on manufacturability and fabrication are typically delayed until late in the design process after major aspects of the project are locked in, sometimes forcing production down a costly and less than desirable path.

-7. Generative design enables you to consolidate components
+7. Enables you to consolidate components

 Short-run or custom components are often designed as a subassembly of welded or stamped components that are assembled with fasteners.
 Ideally, engineers would rather design one component that meets the design requirements rather than decompose it into separate parts that add complexity, must be validated, and need to be assembled.